kennylbj/patrick-wechat/README.md

 yarn run build:weapp
 ```

-## Upgrade To Taro 2.0
+## Upgrade To Taro 3.0

-Taro 2.0 is required for this mini app.
-You can follow [THIS](https://taro-docs.jd.com/taro/docs/migrate-to-2.html) instruction to complete the upgrade.
+patrick-wechat has already upgrade to Taro V3, you can follow [THIS](https://taro-docs.jd.com/taro/docs/migration) instruction to complete the upgrade.
+if you want to use Taro V2 version, please refer to [taro v2 branch](https://github.com/kennylbj/patrick-wechat/tree/taro-v2).

 ## Troubleshootting